nikonovmi/not-today-app/README.md

-# ifmo-android-oohreminder
+# not-today-app

-Android app which provides opportunity to save all books and films you want to read/watch later.
+Android app which provides an opportunity to save all books, films and music you want to read/watch/listen later.